 Quick history of modern accounting

 Even people who hate accounting recognize the importance of it.
-If you either own a small business, or you are a CFO, CEO, COO, a common citizen, you have to understand accounting to recognize what is behind each one of the 14 trillions transactions per day, just in US.
+If you either own a small business, or you are a CFO, CEO, COO, or a common citizen, you have to understand accounting to recognize what is behind each one of the 14 trillion transactions per day, just in the US.

 GAAP Principles

-Although, the fundamental accounting system hasn’t changed, the principle and rules applying today have been updated in the last century.
+Although the fundamental accounting system hasn’t changed, the principle and rules applied today have been updated in the last century.

-The general accepted accounting principles are standards and procedures used by organizations to submit their financial statements.
+The generally accepted accounting principles are standards and procedures used by organizations to submit their financial statements.

 In 1934, the SEC, assisted by the American Institute of Accountants (AIA), started to work on the GAAP.